HCLarsen/covidapi/README.md

-# covidapi
+# Covid API

-This is a Crystal wrapper for the COVID19 API found at https://covidapi.info/.
+This is a Crystal wrapper for the [COVID19 API](https://covidapi.info/).

 Currently, it doesn't cover all the options of the API.
 The two main classes are GlobalHistory and CountryHistory.
 Values of most other API endpoints can be determined from those two.